-This course is intended for students who would like to pursue a career in the ever changing world of computer systems and networks.
-In this course, students will be exposed to enterprise network technologies, data centre operations, service provider networks, information security, virtualisation and cloud computing technologies.
-Due importance will also be given to emerging technologies which students will find being implemented when they start working in industry.
-A hands on approach is adopted throughout this course.
+Computer systems and networks are a growth area in today's business environment due to the fact that there is a strong demand for highly skilled technical persons who can devise original solutions for complex problems in the context of IT and network implementation using modern techniques.
+This hands-on degree programme is intended for learners who wish to pursue a career in the world of computer systems and networks.
+In this course learners will be exposed to enterprise network technologies, data centre operations, service provider networks, information security, virtualisation, DevOps and cloud computing technologies.
+Due importance will also be given to emerging technologies which learners will find being implemented when they start working within the industry.
+A hands-on practical approach is adopted throughout the course.